zulip/zulip-flutter/README.md

 run `flutter pub get && flutter build ios --config-only && flutter build macos --config-only`.

-### Translation
+### Translations and i18n

-We currently have a framework for string translation in place that incorporates the `flutter_localizations` package and has some example usages.
+When adding new strings in the UI, we set them up to be translated.

-For information on how the dart bindings are generated and how to add new strings, refer to the [translation docs](docs/translation.md).
+For details on how to do this, see the [translation doc](docs/translation.md).

 ## License